bitnami-labs/sealed-secrets/README.md

 SealedSecret resource with those new secrets.

 But if the sealed secrets controller were not renewing the *sealing key* that rotation would be moot, since the attacker could just decrypt the new secrets as well.
-Thus you need to do both: periodically renew the sealing key and rotate your actual secrets!
+Thus, you need to do both: periodically renew the sealing key and rotate your actual secrets!

 ### Early key renewal